Library

 Steven Mithen

 The Language Puzzle (2024).
 Piecing together the six-million-year story of how words evolved.
-Mithen very nicely describes a nice behavioral timeline that accompanies the development of language.
+Mithen very nicely describes a behavioral timeline that accompanies the development of language.
 Very influential to my own thinking.

 Frederick L. Coolidge and Thomas Wynn